Welcome to Shanoir, your medical imaging research platform!

 New search and mass data download

-- A simplified search field, that searchs in all data has been added based on Solr search technology
+- A simplified search field, that searches in all data has been added based on Apache Solr technology

 - On using this search simplified mass data downloads on using a “shopping cart” will be possible